lcossin/C-datetimetz-converter/README.md

 ## How to contribute ?

-Feel free to create new issues for any type of requests, fixe some bugs or ask for some enhancements.
+Feel free to create new issues for any type of requests, request a fix for bugs, ask for some enhancements.

 ## Sub projects